-

 Snow Centre for Immune Health, co-director | Director of Research, the Royal Melbourne Hospital

 Professor Jo Douglass is a globally recognised allergy and respiratory physician.
-Jo is the James Stewart Professor of Medicine and Head of the Department of Medicine in the Melbourne Medical School.
+Prof Douglass is the James Stewart Professor of Medicine and Head of the Department of Medicine in the Melbourne Medical School.
 She also holds the position of Director of Research at the Royal Melbourne Hospital.

 Dr Vanessa Bryant